Pre-Employment Drug Screening for Truckers – Houston Personal Injury Lawyers

 Federal Motor Carrier Safety Administration and the Department of Transportation put laws in place to govern the commercial trucking industry for the safety of the public.
 These laws and regulations work to prevent accidents and keep us safe from reckless and negligent tractor trailer drivers and the trucking companies that employ them.
 Trucking companies have a legal duty to conduct the pre-employment screenings required by the FMCSA and their failures to do so often results in needless preventable accidents and injuries to motorists.

 Even when they have clearly violated the federal laws that govern their industry trucking companies will still aggressively defend any claims against them when one of their drivers injures a motorist.
 They have teams of attorneys looking for any way to minimize their liability and deny you access to the records that help to prove their negligence in failing to conduct the required pre-employment tests on their drivers.
 You need attorneys on your side that know how to compel the trucking companies and their lawyers to produce this information to help with your claim.
 Getting these documents as soon as possible after your injury increases the likelihood of their availability for trial.
-If you have been injured, please call Grossman Law Offices today at 1-855-392-0000.
+If you have been injured, please call Our Law Office today.